trikko/tshare/README.md

 # tshare

-The fastest way to share your local files on the web (Windows / Linux / macOS).
-Powered by [transfer.sh](https://transfer.sh)
+The fastest way to share your local files on the web (Windows / Linux / macOS), for free.
+Powered by [transfer.sh](https://transfer.sh) online service.

 ![tshare](https://github.com/trikko/tshare/assets/647157/fd66bb95-a78c-41a6-bca6-e3ba736edcab)